jkomoros/boardgame/README.md

 The answer is in the struct tag for playerState.
 For stacks, you can provide a struct tag that has the name of the deck it's affiliated with.
 Then you can return a nil value from your constructor for that property, and the system will automatically instantiate a zero-value stack of that shape.
 (Even cooler, this uses reflection only a single time, at engine start up, so it's fast.)
 Memory doesn't demonstrate it, but it's also possible to include the size of the stack in that struct tag.

 The reason GameState can't use it is because the size of the SizedStack is not known statically, because it varies with the size of the deck.
 So it has to be done the old fashioned way.
+However, the vast majority of real-world usecases you'll encounter can just use struct tags.

 #### Other GameDelegate methods